-Bolero is built on top of Blazor and adds a lot of features designed specifically to work in F#:
+Bolero is built on top of Blazor, which means it can run in one of two modes: either in WebAssembly directly in the browser, or on the server side with SignalR.
+It adds a lot of features designed specifically to work in F#:

 You can develop Bolero applications on Windows, OSX or Linux.
-It only has one prerequisite: the .NET Core SDK, version 2.1 or newer.
+It only has one prerequisite: the .NET SDK, version 6.0.101 or newer.

 The easiest way to get started is to use Bolero's dotnet template.
 To install it, run the following command: